Mirxa27/MirxaAgent/README.md

    get top account by revenue from digital sales then add it to current page
    ```

-🎯 **What you'll see:** CUGA will fetch data from the Digital Sales API and then interact with the web page to add the account information directly to the current page - demonstrating seamless API-to-web workflow integration!
+🎯 **What you'll see:** MirxaAgent will fetch data from the Digital Sales API and then interact with the web page to add the account information directly to the current page - demonstrating seamless API-to-web workflow integration!

 </details>

 ### Human in the Loop Task Execution

-Watch CUGA pause for human approval during critical decision points:
+Watch MirxaAgent pause for human approval during critical decision points:

 **Example Task:** `get best accounts`